 Network members make a commitment to assist the person at the centre lead an enriched and meaningful life and to help the person at the centre realize his or her dreams and goals.
 The commitment varies from person to person.
 It could be something as regular as, “I will call you every day” or “I will invite you for dinner once a month.”
 For other members, the commitment might mean giving practical assistance with housing, employment, or recreation.
 For others, it might involve helping the person at the centre develop closer ties with neighbours and the community.

 We strongly believe that relationships are the foundation to a good life and that everyone deserves to live a good life, regardless or age or ability.
 Since PLAN began in 1989, it has been building personal support networks around members to help them to live a full and meaningful life surrounded by people who care about and support them.
 PLAN has built hundreds of successful networks and continues to do so to this day.

-To learn more about how PLAN creates networks, click here or consider taking our Personal Support Network Facilitation (Weaving the Ties That Bind) online course that we offer several times a year.
+To learn more about how PLAN creates networks, click here or consider taking Plan Institute’s Personal Support Network Facilitation (Weaving the Ties That Bind) online course that we offer several times a year.
 Click here to learn more.

 A self-paced, online course for people who are living or working with people who are socially isolated